 Means denoted by the same letter(s) within each column, are not significantly different (DMRT, P = 0.05)

 Subramani et al. (2023) also reported that the application of inorganic fertilizers (100% NPK) increased soil nitrogen content more effectively than foliar application combined with basal NPK application.
-Mandal et al. (2023) observed the highest level of soil available nitrogen was found in the treatment T2 (100% RDF), demonstrating the efficiency of the conventional fertilizer application.
+Mandal et al. (2023) observed that the highest level of soil available nitrogen was found in the treatment T2 (100% RDF), demonstrating the efficiency of the conventional fertilizer application.
 In contrast, treatments using nano-urea (T3 to T5) resulted in lower soil nitrogen levels compared to RDF, with T5 (the full nano-urea treatment) showing the largest decline.

 The results indicate that the application of nanourea, especially in combination with the recommended fertilization, has a positive impact on plant growth, seed productivity and quality characters in okra.
 This could be attributed to the enhanced nutrient uptake and utilization efficiency facilitated by nanourea.
 The increased availability of nitrogen within the plant due to nanourea application supports better vegetative growth and reproductive development, resulting in higher seed quantity and overall yield (Subramani et al., 2023).
 Similar studies have also reported that nanourea application at critical developmental stages improves nutrient utilization and minimizes nutrient losses.
 The increased seed quality characters suggests improved seed filling, maturity and enhanced seed viability, leading to heavier, more vigorous seeds and the potential for better growth and establishment in field conditions.
 These improvements in seed quality parameters could be attributed to the role of nitrogen in promoting photosynthesis, protein synthesis and other metabolic processes, which are vital for energy production.
 Nanourea, with its enhanced delivery and utilization of nitrogen, appears to be particularly effective in improving seed quality.
 However, it is worth mentioning that reducing the RDF to 75% or 50% along with nanourea application (T5, T6, T7 and T8) resulted in intermediate seed yield and quality values, suggesting that while nanourea can improve nutrient use efficiency, it may not fully compensate for the reduction in the primary fertilizer dose under the experimental conditions.
 The reduced performance of treatments with lower RDF levels highlights the importance of balanced nutrition for seed development.